FHC Project Examples

 The number of foam chambers is determined by the tank diameter for a fixed cone or open top tank, and the flow rate can be calculated by multiplying the area by the required density.

 The tank in this example has a diameter of 30m and therefore a surface area of 707m2.
-If we base the design density on 4.1 mm/min, this will give us a minimum flow rate of 2899 L/min and will require a minimum of two foam chambers, but to give a faster foam distribution, we have used three.
-Also, the volume of foam from each pourer is reduced, which will allow for a smaller riser pipe to each of the foam chambers.
-For this design, we have used 80mm Viking Model FC foam chambers and each chamber will protect the 236m2 area and require a minimum of 699 L/min discharge.
-By using the manufacturer's design table, we can determine that we will require a minimum pressure of 4.14 Bar at the foam chamber inlet.
+If we base the design density on 4.1 mm/min, this will give us a minimum flow rate of 2899 L/min and require a minimum of two foam chambers.
+However, to achieve faster foam distribution, we have used three.
+Also, the volume of foam from each pourer is reduced, which will allow for a smaller riser pipe for each foam chamber.
+For this design, we have used 80mm Viking Model FC foam chambers, with each chamber protecting a 236m2 area and requiring a minimum discharge of 699 L/min.
+Using the manufacturer's design table, we determine that we require a minimum pressure of 4.14 Bar at the foam chamber inlet.

-With the above information, we can now proceed to start the hydraulic calculation for the systems, but instead of using a sprinkler or head as the output devices, we can specify in FHC the required flow rate and pressure which is required for each foam chamber on our system in the optional items section in the Project Data.
+With the above information, we can now proceed to start the hydraulic calculation for the systems.
+Still, instead of using a sprinkler or head as the output device, we can specify in FHC the required flow rate and pressure for each foam chamber on our system in the optional items section of the Project Data.
 When we calculate the hydraulic model in FHC, we find that we will require a source duty of 2122 L/min @ 5.525 Bar.

 Hydraulic calculation for a fire hydrant system